python/cpython/Doc/howto/clinic.rst

     foo: Py_ssize_t = sys.maxsize - 1

-:py:attr:`sys.maxsize` can have different values on different platforms.
+:py:data:`sys.maxsize` can have different values on different platforms.
 Therefore Argument Clinic can't simply evaluate that expression locally and hard-code it in C.  So it stores the default in such a way that it will get evaluated at runtime, when the user asks for the function's signature.